toluaina/toluaina.github.io/docs/pro/faq.md

 `pip install "pgsync-pro[local,demo]" --extra-index-url <your private index URL>`.
 Keep the token out of shell history — use `PIP_EXTRA_INDEX_URL` or `pip.conf`.

+**What do I need running first?**
+PostgreSQL (or MySQL / MariaDB) with your data, and a search engine — Elasticsearch, or OpenSearch with the k-NN plugin — reachable at `ELASTICSEARCH_URL` (set `OPENSEARCH=true` for OpenSearch).
+PGSync Pro syncs *into* your existing engine; it doesn't install one.
+Native vector search (kNN) uses the engine's own vector index where available and falls back to backend cosine otherwise.

 **Can I use the token in CI and multiple environments?**
 Yes — one token covers your organization's dev, CI, and production installs.
 Don't publish it; if it leaks, tell us and we'll rotate it.